 User defined actions can be also

-All errors are logged to /var/log/mcelog or syslog.
+All errors are logged to /var/log/mcelog or syslog or the journal.

 For memory errors it supports modern x86 systems with integrated memory controllers; for CPU errors all modern x86 systems are supported.